tripartio/ale/tests/testthat/_snaps/ModelBoot.md

       attr(,"params")$glance_options
       list()

-      attr(,"params")$silent
-      [1] TRUE

 # binary outcome with p-values and confidence regions

     Code
       ale_plots_to_data(plot(mb, type = "boot"))
     Condition
-      Warning:
-      Position guide is perpendicular to the intended axis. i Did you mean to specify a different guide `position`?
       Warning:
       Position guide is perpendicular to the intended axis. i Did you mean to specify a different guide `position`?